pandas: Cumulative calculations (cumsum, cumprod, cummax, cummin)

 # Z 3 6.0

-By default, missing values (NaN
+By default, missing values (NaN) are skipped.

 print(df_nan.cumsum())